GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/composer/composer-view.md

 ### `inputMessageView`

-A view to to input content of the new message.
+A view to input content of the new message.

 ``` swift
 public private(set) lazy var inputMessageView: InputChatMessageView = components